shoaibkhanz/agentic-ai-engineering-course/lessons/08_memory_knowledge_access/article_guideline.md

 1. Introduction: Why Agents Need a Memory
 2. The Layers of Memory: Internal Knowledge, Short-Term Context, and Long-Term Storage
 3. The Three Pillars of Long-Term Memory: Semantic, Episodic, and Procedural
-4. The Engine of Recall: Implementing Long-Term Memory with Vector Databases
+4. The Engine of Recall: Implementing Long-Term Memory with RAG
-5. RAG: The Architecture for Agent Knowledge Access
-6. Real-World Lessons: Challenges, Evolution, and Best Practices in Agent Memory
+5. Real-World Lessons: Challenges, Evolution, and Best Practices in Agent Memory

 ## Section 1: Introduction: Why Agents Need a Memory